mckn-larp/house-rules/4-Vampire/DISCIPLINES.md

 ## Teaching Disciplines

-- PCs may teach Advanced Disciplines in-clan to packmates.
+- PCs may teach Advanced Disciplines in-clan to packmates in accordance with any Organizational regulations (such as *Thanatosis 5*, etc.)
 - To teach a **Combination Discipline**, you must have at least one of the prerequisites as an **in-Clan Discipline**.

 ## Discipline Rulings *(Alphabetical)*